Genivia/ugrep/README.md

             matches `glob', same as --exclude='glob'.
 When `glob' contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
             When `glob' ends with a `/', directories are matched, same as --include-dir='glob' and --exclude-dir='glob'.
+A leading `/'
+            matches the working directory.
 This option may be repeated and may be combined with options -M, -O and -t to expand the recursive search.
     -O EXTENSIONS, --file-extension=EXTENSIONS
             Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for